 You can certainly go with parsley if you prefer it over the strong distinctive flavor of cilantro.

 • Leftovers will keep in an airtight container in the fridge for up to 3 days.
-Reheat them without the cold dip in a 450℉ oven for about 10 minutes until the potatoes are warm and the cheese is melts.
+Reheat them without the cold dip in a 450℉ oven for about 10 minutes until the potatoes are warm and the cheese melts.

 Whether you’re hosting a party or simply looking for a delicious snack, this recipe is a winner.
 The combination of flavors, textures, and presentation makes it a crowd-pleaser that will leave your guests asking for more.
 It’s the perfect dish to impress your friends and family at gatherings or enjoy during a cozy night in.